revell-logo

 Archery Sight Adjustment Chart: Quick Reference

-Arrow ImpactSight Adjustment DirectionAdjustment Type
+Arrow ImpactMove Sight DirectionAdjustment Type

-Hitting LeftMove sight LeftWindage
+Hitting LeftMove Sight LeftWindage

-Hitting RightMove sight RightWindage
+Hitting RightMove Sight RightWindage

-Hitting HighMove sight UpElevation
+Hitting HighMove Sight UpElevation

-Hitting LowMove sight DownElevation
+Hitting LowMove Sight DownElevation

-Left/Right on anglesAdjust Third AxisThird Axis
+Left on Uphill ShotsAdjust Third AxisThird Axis

 Recurve Bow Sight Adjustment: Special Considerations